 Friday evening Shabbat services begin at 6:00 pm.
 The duration of the services varies somewhat, but dancing typically begins at about 7:30 pm.

 Michal teaches Israeli and international folk dancing on Monday nights, 6-8:30 pm.
 Beginners lesson first hour, then by request (so bring requests).
 Fee by donation; no charge for CBB members.
-The Monday evening dancing will return to CBB following the High Holy Days; see the calendar below for information about interim venue(s).
+The Monday evening dancing will be in the social hall at CBB until spring, at which time it will move outdoors (to the stage at Oak Park).

 If you have a simcha and would like to have Israeli folk dancing at CBB, send e-mail to me and one of us— Michal or I—will try to accommodate.
 (There is never a charge for this).

 For information on Contra Dancing and English Country Dancing in the Santa Barbara area, see http://www.sbcds.org.

 Led by Michal Lynch, this is currently held at Oak Park in Santa Barbara, on Mondays from 6-8:30 pm.
 Beginners lesson first hour, then by request (so bring requests or you will be subject to her whims).

 On the five-point scale, the typical level of these dances is 2.0 to 3.5, with mostly easier dances towards the start.

 Led by Michal Lynch, this is held at Oak Park in Santa Barbara, on Wednesdays from 12:30 to 2 pm.

 For Aug.
 30 and Sep 6 only, we're adding a 1-hr lesson before our evening folk dance, for people who are not comfortable with some of the more complicated dances.
 We spend a little time going over them to improve comfort levels.
 Bring requests (if you know the name, or some of the steps).